goonstation/goonstation/tgui/README.md

 - `bin\tgui-bench.cmd` - Run benchmarks.

 **Other Commands**
 - `yarn tgui-polyfill:build` - Build polyfills.
 You need to run it when updating any of the static (numbered) polyfills.
-You'll need `terser`.

 ## Important Memo